-So, should a home have gutters installed?
-The purpose of the gutter is to collect roof water and drain it away from the homes foundation or basement.
+The purpose of the gutter is to collect roof water and drain it away from the foundation or basement of the home.
 They should drain either into an underground drainage system, not the sewer line, or into gutter extensions.
 If the gutter extensions are not 10 feet in length, they may be a direct cause of water in the basement if the slope of the grade is not sufficient.
 Those 10-foot extensions always seem to be in the way when mowing and are usually not attached properly to the downspout.
 They eventually become an unused item.
 Without the extensions, the gutter is collecting all that roof runoff into a foundation corner.
 Not a good idea.
 Additionally, those extensions tend to make neighbors very angry when they are directed at their basement.
-Where you direct the water needs to be fool proof or you might be better off with just roof runoff.
+Where you direct the water needs to be foolproof or you might be better off with just roof runoff.

-Gutters come with risks.
 They require lots of maintenance, especially if you live in the forest.
 Gutter cleaning then becomes an accident waiting to happen or a significant maintenance expense.
 In recent years, many new gutter designs help prevent leaf collection in gutters, but none are perfect.
-Their ability to collect the roof runoff during a heavy rain, when you most need the gutter to function, is limited, especially on steep roofs.
+Their ability to collect the roof runoff during heavy rain, when you most need the gutter to function, is limited, especially on steep roofs.

 Other times, just the design or installation of the gutter system will be problematic.
 Gutters draining onto a roof is also never a good thing.
 Spreading roof runoff over a given area will provide longevity to the roof.